akadata/Ender5_Pro_Klipper3D_4.2.2_Board/README.md

 1. **Access Mainsail**:
     - Open a web browser and navigate to `http://<your-raspberry-pi-ip>` to access the Mainsail web interface.

-2. **Calibrate BLTouch**:
+2. **Calibrate CR-Touch**:
-    - Follow the calibration procedures for the BLTouch sensor and bed mesh leveling as per Klipper documentation.
+    - Follow the calibration procedures for the CR-Touch sensor and bed mesh leveling as per Klipper documentation.

 3. **Test the Printer**:
     - Perform initial test prints to verify everything is working correctly.